MatteoPerona/usa-power-outage-analysis/README.md

 | OUTAGE.RESTORATION    | datetime64[ns] |

 I went through each column and made sure that the data types were appropriate for the values in each.
 I did not have to make any changes to datatypes.
 Next, I looked through the unique values for each column using `outage.apply(lambda col: col.unique())` to find any nan placeholders like '-' and to, again, make sure that the data types for each column suited the values.
 I would include the output here, but it was far too long and unappealing (please visit the notebook if you are curious).

+# EDA
+The EDA I will cover here is abridged to focus on points relevant to the question posed above.
+If you are curious please check out the notebook in my repo.

+### Warm Up
+To start our EDA let's do some univariate analysis on columns that aren't necessarily related to out question to warm up out analytical muscles.
+<iframe src="assets/num-outages-each-year.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/num-outages-by-month.html" width=800 height=600 frameBorder=0></iframe>